bsogata/ics-314-meteor-faqs/index.md

 #### What prevents users from changing their own roles, ex. a regular user changing his or her role to be an admin?
 Mostly the fact that not even admins can make new admins in the template application.
 If you add that functionality in, you can use `AdminProtectedRoute` from _/app/imports/ui/layouts/App.jsx_ to prevent standard users from accessing pages that only admins should have access to.

+#### Does Meteor support group roles for users?
+Yes, though it is more accurate to write that `meteor/alanning:roles` provides this; documentation is available [here](https://github.com/alanning/meteor-roles).

+#### What prevents users from accessing admin pages?
+_/app/imports/ui/layouts/App.jsx_ uses `AdminProtectedRoute` for the admin page.  `AdminProtectdRoute` redirects the user to the signin page if the current user is not an admin (the `isLogged && isAdmin`).
+Consequently, the current user must be an admin to access the page even if the user has typed in the URL of the admin page manually.

 ---

 ## <span id="misc">Miscellaneous Questions</span>